Hop (film): Casting

-Animation and character design
+Animation and design

-The animated characters were designed by Peter de Sève.

-The CGI animation and visual effects for the film were produced by Los Angeles-based Rhythm & Hues Studios (R&H).
+Los Angeles-based Rhythm & Hues Studios (R&H) handled the film's animation and visual effects.
+Artist Peter de Sève, who designed the characters for Blue Sky Studios' Ice Age franchise, designed the animated characters for Hop.
 Ray Chen was the visual effects supervisor, and Andy Arnett was the animation director.

 Rhythm & Hues looked at the actions of real rabbits for some scenes.
 Arnett said, "One of the things that can happen with these faces is that if you don't put a lot of detail into the entire face, their mouths and cheeks can look kind of stiff.
 So it was important to us to be able to get a lot of flexibility in the face to make them feel alive and fleshy."
 The easter egg factory involved Rhythm & Hues completing 250 computer-generated shots.
 Chen notes, "It's almost like a little full CG film inside the big film.
 The biggest challenge there was actually designing the factory.
 It originally had more of an underground feel with roots and rocks before we settled on something that looked more cathedral-like."

+As of 2026, this is the only film produced by Illumination Entertainment that combines live-action imagery with computer-animation, as most of the studio's features following Hop were fully animated at Illumination Mac Guff (now Illumination Studios Paris) after Mac Guff's feature animation unit was acquired by Illumination on November 14, 2011; Universal Pictures, however, stated in a February 2013 report by TheWrap that Illumination "will, at some point, make a live-action movie".

 Music

-Hop (Original Motion Picture Soundtrack) is the complete soundtrack album for the film.
-The entire score was composed by award-winning composer Christopher Lennertz, who had previously composed the score for Alvin and the Chipmunks, another film directed by Tim Hill.
-The album was released on March 29, 2011, by Back Lot Music and Varèse Sarabande Records.

-A 35th track, titled "The Pink Berets", is included in the soundtrack.
-Christopher Lennertz wrote the song with Ali Theodore, Bryan Spitzer, Jordan Yaeger, and Julian Michael Davis.
-The Deekompressors performed the song.
-Australian pop singer Cody Simpson performed the song "I Want Candy" for the film.

-The Japanese dub features an exclusive theme song called "Hug Tomo" by Not Yet.
+Christopher Lennertz was revealed to be composing the score for Hop on March 6, 2011, marking his second collaboration with director Tim Hill after Alvin and the Chipmunks (2007).
+Back Lot Music released the soundtrack on iTunes, Amazon Music, and Spotify on March 29, 2011, while Varèse Sarabande released it on CD on April 5.

+Australian pop singer Cody Simpson performed a cover of the Strangeloves' 1965 standard "I Want Candy" for the film (with Bow Wow Wow's 1982 version previously being featured in some trailers for the film).

 Release

+Hop held its world premiere at Universal Studios Hollywood on March 27, 2011, and was theatrically released in the United States on April 1 by Universal Pictures.
+It was previously scheduled for release in spring 2010, though on July 14, 2009, the release was pushed back to March 4, 2011.
+It was then pushed back again to its current release date on September 3, 2010.